-Create and Upload an OpenBSD disk image to Azure
+Create and upload an OpenBSD disk image to Azure

 Applies to: ✔️ Linux VMs ✔️ Flexible scale sets

 This article shows you how to create and upload a virtual hard disk (VHD) that contains the OpenBSD operating system.
-After you upload it, you can use it as your own image to create a virtual machine (VM) in Azure through Azure CLI.
+After you upload it, you can use it as your own image to create a virtual machine (VM) in Azure through the Azure CLI.

 Prerequisites